devqueue/Class-12-python/README.md

 ---
 ### Program 16
-#### AIM: To Integrate SQL with Python by importing the MySQL module
+#### AIM: To IDesign a Python application that fetches only those records from ORDERS table of SALES database where salesman_id is 5001.
 #### Source code:
 ```python
 import mysql.connector